Breakfast Sliders

 This post may contain affiliate links.
 Please read my disclosure policy.

-Our Hawaiian roll breakfast sliders are the perfect make ahead meal!
-We like to serve them for game day, and let me tell you, they are amazingly convenient for tailgating!
+These Breakfast Sliders are loaded with sausage, egg, and cheese for a perfectly portable meal.
+Our Hawaiian roll breakfast sliders are the perfect make ahead recipe!
+Great for breakfast or dinner — and let me tell you, they are amazingly convenient for tailgating!

 Chad calls them a ‘handful of yum’ – can’t beat that endorsement!